-Seed rate with wide-row method is 400-500 thousand/ha of germinating seeds, in less humid areas – 300-400 thousand/ha.
-In the row method in more humid areas – up to 600-700 thousand / ha of germinated seeds.
+Seeding rate of fodder beans with wide-row method is 400-500 thousand/ha of germinating seeds, in less humid areas – 300-400 thousand/ha.
+With the row method in more humid areas – up to 600-700 thousand / ha of germinated seeds.

 With narrower row spacing the seeding rate increases, also increases the increase in yield.
-The maximum yield (36.7 t/ha) in this experiment was obtained with the row seeding method with seeding rate of 0.62 million/ha of germinated seeds.
+The maximum yield (36.7 t/ha) in the above experiment was obtained with the row seeding method with a seeding rate of 0.62 million/ha of germinated seeds.

 Table.
 Yield of green mass of fodder beans depending on seeding rate and sowing methods (Holt, 1967, Latvia)